khizarIqbal93/GradTechTest/python/README.md

 # Grad Tech Test - Python

-## I have attempted this test in python!!
+## I have attempted this test in python

 ## Clone this repository